kriti-g/CS4550FinalProposal/README.md

 she's sure, clicks yes.
 - All chores assigned to Carol are reassigned to the next member in the group rotation, Bob.
+- Carol is removed from the group rotation.
 - Bob receives a text message informing him of his new chores.

+- Special case: every group member decides to move and pass on renewing the lease.
+- They all leave the group one by one, triggering the same results as Carol.
+- When the last person, Alice, leaves, the group deletes itself.
+This deletes all of its associated Chores and Responsibilities as well.
+This action cannot be undone.

 #### Experiment 1 - Accessing the Twilio API from the Phoenix Server and sending a text message.